-GRACIAS Presents
+GRACIAS 2025-26

 Mentorship Program

-The Transition From High School To College
+From High School

 Our unique approach extends mentorship into the first semester of college, ensuring a smoother transition from high school to higher education.